 General Food Store

 The most popular foodie hang out in the hills is the general food store in Emerald, a bakehouse and cafe on the main street Emerald on Emerald Gembrook Rd.

-They have an insane vegetarian menu as well, everything from a fungus among us, moroccan my socks off and save the whales veg-dishes, all supporting the local community, local businesses and ethically and sustainably sourced produce.
+They have an insane vegetarian menu as well, everything from a ‘fungus among us’ and ‘moroccan my socks off’, all supporting the local community, local businesses through sourcing ethically and sustainably sourced produce.

 Williams Ricketts Sanctuary